-History Colorado is seeking three recipients for its Center for Women’s History Fall Fellowship at the Byers-Evans House Museum.
+History Colorado is seeking three recipients for its Center for Women’s History Fall Fellowship at the Center for Colorado Women's History at the Byers-Evans House Museum.
 We invite scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.

 About the Fellowship

 Scholars, activists and/or artists will focus on the generation of knowledge within the scope, methodologies, and epistemologies of the interdisciplinary academic fields of women’s studies, gender studies and ethnic studies.

 Fellows will help to inform the narrative of women’s history at Byers-Evans House Museum and contribute to the greater understanding of the history of women in Colorado.
 Successful candidates will be willing to engage in museum and community events such as exhibits, arts projects, programs, and collaborations with other History Colorado properties and sites.